Albertsons Stadium: Blue artificial turf

-Albertsons Stadium is best known for its distinctive blue playing surface, which was the only non-green football playing surface among Division I FBS programs from Boise State's entry into what is now FBS in 1996 until Eastern Michigan installed a gray surface at Rynearson Stadium in 2014.
+Albertsons Stadium is best known for its distinctive blue playing surface, which was the only non-green football playing surface among Division I FBS programs from Boise State's entry in 1996 until Eastern Michigan installed a gray surface at Rynearson Stadium in 2014.

 The best-known nickname for the surface is "Smurf Turf."
 Players refer to it simply as "The Blue."
 Chris Berman of ESPN has also called Boise's turf "The Blue Plastic Tundra", a joking reference to "the frozen tundra" of Lambeau Field in Green Bay, Wisconsin.

-After sixteen seasons of playing on standard green AstroTurf, athletic director Gene Bleymaier came up with the idea to install the blue turf.
-He decided that, if BSU was going to spend $750,000 on a new surface, he didn't want to see BSU install yet another green field, and that a blue field might provide some national notoriety for the school, then a member of the Big Sky Conference.
-Bleymaier gained the support of BSU President John Keiser, and on September 13, 1986, Bronco Stadium introduced its unique playing surface to the world with a 74–0 victory over Division II Humboldt State.
+After 16 seasons of the Broncos playing on standard green AstroTurf, athletic director Gene Bleymaier devised the idea of installing blue turf, reasoning that if BSU would be spending $750,000 on a new surface, it should not be yet another green field, and that a blue field might provide some national notoriety for the school, then a member of the Big Sky Conference.
+Bleymaier gained the support of BSU president John Keiser, and on September 13, 1986, Bronco Stadium introduced its unique playing surface to the world with a 74–0 victory over Division II Humboldt State.
 (BSU was 4–2 at home in 1986, but managed just one road victory and posted its first losing record in four decades, resulting in the resignation of fourth-year head coach Lyle Setencich.)

 BSU replaced the first blue AstroTurf with the same in 1995, then with blue Astroplay (a grass-like synthetic surface that is more forgiving than traditional AstroTurf) in 2002.
 The AstroPlay field lasted just six seasons and was replaced in the summer of 2008 with blue FieldTurf surface.
-Due to complaints by fans that the reflection and glare off the field gave the new field a dull and uneven shade of blue, FieldTurf agreed to replace the field free of charge.
+Following fan complaints that the reflection and glare from the field caused it to appear a dull and uneven shade of blue, FieldTurf Tarkett agreed to replace the field free of charge.
 The fifth blue turf was installed in the summer of 2010.